jfrog/log-analytics-datadog/README.md

 ### OS / Virtual Machine

+Ensure you have access to the Internet from VM.
 Recommended install is through fluentd's native OS based package installs:

 | OS            | Package Manager | Link |
 |---------------|-----------------|------|